kimisaac1998/nasa-daily-photo/README.md

 ![This is an image](/public/images/Screen%20Shot%202022-06-23%20at%2011.57.17%20PM.png)

+## Description

+This website will show a photo with description NASA has uploaded.
+The user will be able to search a photo to a specified date as well as easily access the current day's photo.
+Their will be a description and a option to download the photo.
+If anything is typed incorrectly onto the input form, there will be a redirect to a error page.

 ## Technologies Used

 - JSX
 - CSS
 - JavaScript
 - React
+- HTML

 ## Installation Instructions

 Visit [Daily Nasa Photo!](https://nasadailys.netlify.app/) to view the webpage or clone this repository.

+## Contribution Guidelines

+Any contributions will be appreciated.
+Please fork, clone and submit a pull request to contribute!

 ## User Stories